SonnyK33/obsidian/Geopoltical Alpha.md

 2) Cyclical - medium term.
 Make net assessments for all relevant DM and EMs.
 Make a calendar of geopolitical events.

 3) Thematic - long term e.g. collapse of USD as reserve currency.
 Think about what’s being taken for granted today eg a U.S. China conflict, End of USD hegemony etc. Conduct net assessments for any that you’re not 100pct sure of.
 The assessments will determine what are the relevant items to monitor.
-You need to identity the binding constraints (fulcrums) and monitor them closely Should be updating prior probabilities as more info comes in.
+You need to identity the binding constraints (fulcrums) and monitor them closely.
+Should be updating prior probabilities as more info comes in.

 **Connections:**